 1. Water helps with weight lossGreat news for anyone trying to lose a few pounds - water naturally reduces your appetite.

 A lot of people confuse feeling thirsty with feeling hungry so they eat when their body wants them to drink something.
 When you're dehydrated, fat cells become harder to break down and so anyone actually trying to diet will find it a lot harder if they don't drink very much.
 Research has shown that drinking 500ml water prior to each of your daily meals could cause you to eat fewer calories per meal, triggering weight loss.

 3. Water stops headaches and dizzinessDon't reach for the pills straight away, your headache could be a symptom of being dehydrated so drinking water should make it go away.

 Even tension headaches and dizziness, which can be brought on by fatigue can be cured or helped by drinking water - this is because fatigue is also a sign of dehydration.

-3. Water clears your skinMost people know that drinking more water can be good for clear skin and it can also help the symptoms of acne.
+4. Water clears your skinMost people know that drinking more water can be good for clear skin and it can also help the symptoms of acne.

 If you've got dry skin, drinking water will give it more moisture but that's not all.
 Water flushes toxins out of your body and anything else that shouldn't be there so it clears your skin of any dirt and bacteria.

 5. It fights infectionsDrinking water can help fight infections all over your body, not only because it flushes out toxins but because when you're dehydrated you're more likely to catch a bug.

 It's especially good for getting rid of and preventing urine infections and kidney stones.

-Being well hydrated is also great for allergies and colds because it clears the airways.
+Being well hydrated is also great for allergies and colds, because it clears the airways.
 Even cold sores can be reduced by drinking more water because they tend to pop up in places where your skin is particularly dry.

-6. It makes you exercise betterIt's common sense to replace the fluids you lose when you sweat with water, but what might not be obvious is that your body works better and harder during your workout if you drink water.
+7. It makes you exercise betterIt's common sense to replace the fluids you lose when you sweat with water, but what might not be obvious is that your body works better and harder during your workout if you drink water.

 8. It improves concentrationBecause your brain is made of around 85% water if you get dehydrated it can affect your concentration and even your short-term memory.

 It has a particularly strong effect on your maths skills and it's all because lack of water causes your brain's energy levels to decrease.

-8. It boosts your energyIn the same way that not drinking enough water makes your brain slow down it has the same effect on your body.
+9. It boosts your energyIn the same way that not drinking enough water makes your brain slow down it has the same effect on your body.